 - Maintains the same high level of ethical behavior and confidentiality of information about the student as is expected of the fully licensed teacher.

-- Perform lunch duties such as keeping data on students food intake and maintaining safety of the students.
+- Perform lunch duties such as keeping data on students’ food intake and maintaining the safety of the students.

 - Transporting (driving) students to and from school in the mornings and the afternoons.

-- Breakfast duties including distributing breakfast to day students and keeping data.
+- Breakfast duties include distributing breakfast today to students and keeping data.

 - Work with children with disabilities, such as autism, to teach them how to enhance their social skills.

-- Each day we go over topics such as math and vocabulary, as well as help then learn how to do things on their own.
+- Each day we go over topics such as math and vocabulary, as well as help them learn how to do things on their own.

 - These things include how to prepare meals, go to the bathroom, and ask for things that they want or need.